-Located in Downcity near Rogue Island, Circe is a perfect spot for a pre-theater matinee brunch (remember those days!)
-Serving Sunday brunch only, Circe offers up a selection of upscale options from a lobster omelette to a Waygu beef burger or a braised short rib Benedict.
+Located in Downcity near Rogue Island, Circe is a perfect spot for a pre-theater matinee brunch.
+Serving Sunday brunch only, Circe offers up a selection of upscale options from a lobster omelet to a Waygu beef burger or a braised short rib Benedict.

 If you want a little of everything, try the Bloody Sunday, complete with a Bloody Mary, blue cheese bacon slider, shrimp cocktail, and a fried oyster.
 The valet parking (when available) is a bonus!